Catherine22/Shell-Script-Cheat-Sheet/README.md

 #### Useful Commands

 -   `useradd`: create a new user (link: [add_local_user.sh])
 -   `userdel -r`: delete a user and it's directory from the home directory
 -   `id YOUR_USER_NAME`: to see the details of a user
+-   `chage`: To expire an account.
+E.g. Run `$sudo chage -E 1 Adam` at first, then run `$su - Adam`, you will get error messages `Your account has expired; please contact your system administrator`
+-   `$sudo passwd -l Adam`: Lock password for user Adam.
+Then run `$su - Adam`, you will get message `su: Authentication failure`
+-   `$sudo passwd -u Adam`: You can also unlock the password for user Adma.

--   Notice, when you run `userdel`, you will find the user directory still in home directory.
+*   Notice, when you run `userdel`, you will find the user directory still in home directory.
 That's why you will need `-r` to remove the user directory.

 ```shell
 $ls -l /home